 - Neurological disturbances (meningitis or unsteadiness on feet)

-The sub-clinical phase is often considered the worst phase of ehrlichiosis in dogs because there may be no outward sign of the disease, meaning that it is able to progress undetected.
+The sub-clinical phase is often considered the worst phase of ehrlichiosis in dogs because there may be no outward sign of the disease, meaning that it can progress undetected.

 Clinical ehrlichiosis occurs when the organism isn’t eliminated by the immune system in one of the previous stages.
 This stage can lead to serious symptoms, including: